fabiofilli/learn-functional-programming-with-elm/README.md

 ### Functional Web with Elm
 - [ ] One hour guide on functional Web with Elm
+- [ ] Feedback from young hackers and mentors
 - [ ] Improvements

 ### Interactive Guide